Sentra-Brain/sentra-platform/docs/arc42/11_risks_and_technical_debt.md

 ## 11.2 Technical Debt Areas

 - **LLM Service Bootstrapping:**
-  Current deployments require manual llama.cpp compilation and service setup.
-Automating this via scripts is pending.
+  As of Phase 1, llama.cpp deployment requires manual compilation and service setup.
+Automating this via scripts and installer packages is planned.

 - **MCP API Specification:**
-  Initial versions may lack full OpenAPI/Swagger documentation.
-Must be addressed to improve integration ease.
+  Initial MCP servers may lack complete OpenAPI/Swagger specifications.
+This will be formalized to improve integration and maintainability.

-- **Frontend and Admin UI Separation:**
+- **Frontend and Admin UI Modularization:**
-  Both user frontend and admin panel share some assets and configurations.
-Clean separation is planned for Phase 2.
+  User Frontend and Admin Panel share deployment artifacts.
+Full modular separation (independent apps and services) is scheduled for future phases.

-- **Embedded n8n Update Management:**
+- **Embedded n8n Update Management (Future Phase):**
-  Updating the n8n instance requires manual intervention and is tied to vendor-managed access policies.
+  If activated, n8n updates require vendor-managed processes.
+Update handling and client-side access policies will be defined in Phase 2.

 ---